edgio-docs/edgio-docs/src/guides/v7/performance/rules/request_matching_scenarios.md

 Add an Else statement without any match conditions to match requests that do not satisfy any of the preceding statements.

-In the following sample rule, a default caching policy is applied to requests whose relative path does not start with `/shopping/` or originate from the United States, Canada, or Mexico.
+In the following sample rule, a default caching policy is applied to requests when their relative path does not start with `/shopping/` or if they were not issued from the United States, Canada, or Mexico.

 ![Else statement](/images/v7/performance/rules-use-case-else-statement.png)